waigania13/carmen/README.md

 geocoder_type           | Optional + advanced.
 A string to be used instead the config index id/key.
 Omission of this falls back to geocoder_name and then to the id. geocoder_version        | Required.
 Should be set to **6** for carmen@v11.x.
 Index versions <= 1 can be used for reverse geocoding but not forward. geocoder_cachesize      | Optional + advanced.
 Maximum number of shards to allow in the `carmen-cache` message cache.
-Defaults uptream to 65536 (maximum number of possible shards).
+Defaults uptream to 65536 (maximum number of possible shards). geocoder_address_order  | Optional + advanced.
+A string that can be set to `ascending` or `descending` to indicate the expected ordering of address components for an index.
+Defaults to `ascending`.

 *Note: The sum of maxzoom + geocoder_resolution must be no greater than 14.*